PA-RISC information - since 1999

 Sources

-The information on this page is based mostly on existing OpenPA content, but also includes new content and interpretation of other sources.
-Some pieces were sourced from the great HP Computer Museum, but also from news releases, journals or HP Labs communication.
+The information on this page is based mostly on existing OpenPA content and includes new interpretation and other sources.
+Some pieces were sourced from the great HP Computer Museum, but also from news releases, journals or HP Labs.

 Further reading

-Pictures © Hewlett Packard, scans from product brochures, from hpmuseum.net and 1000bit.it
+Pictures © Hewlett Packard, scans from product brochures, hpmuseum.net and 1000bit.it

 ↑ up